rLannes/easyfasta/README.md

 ### Sequence Manipulation

 #### `complement(seq: str) -> str`
-Return the complement of a DNA sequence (A↔T, C↔G, supports IUPAC codes).
+Return the complement of a DNA sequence (A↔T, C↔G, supports all IUPAC codes).

 #### `reverse(seq: str) -> str`
 Return the reverse of a sequence.